Unboxed-Software/solana-course/content/pda.md

 }
 ```

-### Map to data using single PDA account

-Another approach to organizing movie reviews could be to create an account to represent a user’s profile that uses a PDA derived from the user’s public key as an optional seed.
-This would limit every user to one profile, and we could find the profile of any user if we know their public key.

-In this profile account we could then store a list of addresses for all the reviews the user has created.
-This way, if we know the public key of the user we are looking for, we can easily locate all the movie reviews created by that user.

-One limitation of this approach is that it would require use to reallocate space for the profile account every time a new movie review is created.
-Eventually, we would reach the memory limitations to an account, where an account can have a maximum size of 10 megabytes.
+The mappings between seeds and PDA accounts that you use will be highly dependent on your specific program.
+And while this isn't a System Design and Architecture lesson, it's worth calling out a few guidelines:

+- Use seeds that will be known at the time of PDA derivation
+- Be thoughtful about what data is grouped together into a single account
+- Be thoughtful about the data structure used within each account
+- Simpler is usually better

 # Demo

 Let’s practice together with the Movie Review program we've worked on in previous lessons.
 No worries if you’re just jumping into this lesson without having done the previous lesson - it should be possible to follow along either way.

-As a refresher, the Movie Review program lets users create movie reviews stored in an account using a PDA derived with the initializer’s public key and movie title.
+As a refresher, the Movie Review program lets users create movie reviews.
+These reviews are stored in an account using a PDA derived with the initializer’s public key and the title of the movie they are reviewing.

 Previously, we finished implementing the ability to update a movie review in a secure manner.
-In this lesson, we'll add the ability for users to comment on a movie review.
+In this demo, we'll add the ability for users to comment on a movie review and use that as an opportunity to work through how to structure storing comments using PDA accounts.

 ### 1. Get the starter code

-To begin, you can find the starter code [here](https://github.com/ZYJLiu/movie-review-pda-lesson/tree/starter).
+To begin, you can find the starter code [here](https://github.com/Unboxed-Software/solana-movie-program/tree/starter) on the `starter` branch.

 If you've been following along with the Movie Review demos, you'll notice that this is the program we’ve built out so far.
 Previously, we used [Solana Playground](https://beta.solpg.io/) to write, build, and deploy our code.
 In this lesson, we’ll build and deploy the program locally.